courtois-neuromod/things.stimuli/README.md

 Annotations saved in annotations/task-things_desc-manual_annotation.tsv fall under a CC0 license.

-Annotations saved under things.stimuli/annotations/THINGS+ were retrieved from the [THINGS object concept and object image database](https://osf.io/jum2f/) and fall under an Attribution CC BY license.
+Annotations saved under things.stimuli/annotations/THINGSplus were retrieved from the [THINGS object concept and object image database](https://osf.io/jum2f/) and fall under an Attribution CC BY license.
 This licence lets you distribute, remix, modify, and build upon a given work, even for commercial purposes, as long as credit is given to the original creators.

-The concreteness ratings used in the creation of the THINGS+ database were taken from “Brysbaert, M., Warriner, A.B., & Kuperman, V. (2014).
+The concreteness ratings used in the creation of the THINGSplus database were taken from “Brysbaert, M., Warriner, A.B., & Kuperman, V. (2014).
 Concreteness ratings for 40 thousand generally known English word lemmas.
 Behavior Research Methods, 46, 904-911.”

-COCA word frequency data published with the THINGS+ database are from the Corpus of Contemporary American English (COCA).
-Modified word frequency data was published by THINGS+ with permission from Mark Davies (https://www.wordfrequency.info).
+COCA word frequency data published with the THINGSplus database are from the Corpus of Contemporary American English (COCA).
+Modified word frequency data was published by THINGSplus with permission from Mark Davies (https://www.wordfrequency.info).

-**Please cite the following two papers when using the THINGS+ image annotations:**
+**Please cite the following two papers when using the THINGSplus image annotations:**

 Hebart M.N., Dickter A.H., Kidder A., Kwok W.Y., Corriveau A., Van Wicklin C., Baker, C.I.
 THINGS: A database of 1,854 object concepts and more than 26,000 naturalistic object images.
 PLoS ONE 14(10): e0223792.
 (2019) https://doi.org/10.1371/journal.pone.0223792